BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Segovia to truly soak in its atmosphere without the biggest crowds?
+When's the absolute best time to visit Segovia to truly soak it in without the biggest crowds?

-What's the deal with 'cochinillo asado' (roast suckling pig)?
-Is it really as good as they say, and where's the best place to try it?
+What's the deal with 'cochinillo asado' – is it really as good as everyone says?

-Is it easy to get around Segovia, or should I plan on renting a car?
+How easy is it to get around Segovia, and should I rent a car?

-Are there any local customs or etiquette I should be aware of, especially when dining?
+Are there any local customs I should be aware of, especially when dining out?

-Like much of Spain, meal times are later than you might be used to, with lunch typically starting around 2 PM and dinner not before 9 PM.
-Don't be surprised if restaurants are quiet before these times!
-Also, while tipping isn't obligatory, leaving a euro or two for good service at a sit-down meal is always appreciated.
-A simple 'gracias' goes a long way.
+Like much of Spain, meal times are later than you might be used to – lunch is typically between 2-4 PM and dinner from 9 PM onwards.
+Don't be surprised if restaurants are quiet before these times.
+Also, it's customary to greet shopkeepers and restaurant staff with a 'Buenos días' or 'Buenas tardes' when you enter; a little Spanish goes a long way!

 How many days do you need in Segovia, Spain?